vanshika-s/SafePath/README.md

 ## Start here

-If you just joined the team, read in this order:
+If you just joined the project, read in this order:

 1. This README : what the project is and how to set up the data.
 2. The most recent weekly status under [`docs/status/`](docs/status/), for example [`docs/status/week4_status.md`](docs/status/week4_status.md).
 One short file is added each week so future contributors can easily track the project's history.